ampl/mp/doc/rst/features-guide.rst

 =================

 Solver options are key-value pairs controlling a solver's behavior.
-Many of them are standardized across AMPL solvers.
+Many of them are standardized across AMPL solvers
+(for solver's native options see :ref:`further <native-options>`.)

 List all available options